Gauging tensor networks with belief propagation: Applications and benchmarks of belief propagation gauging

 We plot the running average gate fidelity

-a quantity which was recently used to assess the fidelity of simulations of quantum circuits with tensor networks \cite{Zhou2020}.
+a quantity which has been used recently to assess the fidelity of simulations of quantum circuits with tensor networks \cite{Zhou2020, Ayral2023, Tindall2023}.
 The initial state is always in the Vidal gauge with $\mathcal{C} = 0$.
 We observe that gauging after every $1$ or $20$ gate applications leads to a significant improvement in gate fidelity over the case of not gauging.
-Especially notable is that when gauging every $20$ gates the simulation time is only $2.5$ times longer than when not gauging and yet demonstrates a substantial lowering of the gate error.
+Especially notable is that when gauging every $20$ gates the simulation takes only $50 \%$ longer than when not gauging and yet demonstrates a substantial lowering of the gate error.

 We have shown that maintaining the Vidal gauge during gate evolution of a TNS can improve the accuracy of simple update gate evolution, while preserving the same computational scaling of simple update.
-Having faster gauging routines makes this more practical and therefore expand the use cases of this method in PEPS calculations, since re-gauging the network can significantly increase the runtime of simple update gate evolution if it is performed too often.
-It may only be necessary to gauge a region of the network surrounding where a gate or set of gates has been applied with simple update.
-This is because, in general, a gate will have a minimal affect on the gauge of a TNS in regions far from where it is applied, which could speed up this method as well and will be investigated in future work.
-In a recent paper, we show the utility of re-gauging a network during simple update gate evolution (using the BP gauging method proposed in this paper) for simulating the dynamics of the kicked Ising model on a heavy-hexagonal lattice \cite{Tindall2023}, a system that was also recently simulated on IBM's Eagle quantum processor \cite{kim2023}.
+Having faster gauging routines makes this more practical and therefore expands the use cases of this method in 2D TNS (PEPS) calculations, since regauging the network can significantly increase the runtime of simple update gate evolution if it is performed too often.
+It may only be necessary to gauge a region of the network surrounding where a gate or set of gates has been applied with simple update, similar to a technique used in Ref. \cite{Gray2021} (though that reference uses a slightly different gauge).
+This is because, in general, a gate will have a minimal affect on the gauge of a TNS in regions far from where it is applied.
+This will be investigated in future work.
+In a recent paper, we show the utility of regauging a network during simple update gate evolution (using the BP gauging method proposed in this paper) for simulating the dynamics of the kicked Ising model on a heavy-hexagonal lattice \cite{Tindall2023}, a system that was recently emulated on IBM's Eagle quantum processor \cite{kim2023}.

-As an alternative to evolving gate-by-gate, one can instead evolve a TNS by a tensor network operator (TNO).
-TNOs can be constructed by factorizing and grouping gates together, or can arise from layers of 3D classical partition functions.
-Once the TNO is applied to the TNS (either exactly or `lazily'), BP gauging can then be used to re-gauge and truncate the resulting network, similar to previous work that used eager gauging \cite{Ran2012} and simple update gauging \cite{Kalis2012} for the same task.
-This is illustrated in Fig. \ref{Fig:TNSTNOContraction}.
-This has the advantage that groups of gates are applied exactly, and the gauging is only performed after an entire layer of gates is applied, which can lead to higher accuracy.
-Additionally, TNOs can be a more natural representation for non-local gates, for example those arising from the Trotterization of long range Hamiltonians.
+\subsection{Belief propagation gauging on a partitioned network: application to contracting tensor network operators with states}